pypa/virtualenv/docs/userguide.rst

 and you want to depend on the packages there.
 If you want isolation from the global system, do not use this flag.

+If you need to change this setting after creating a virtual environment, you can remove the file ``no-global-site-packages.txt`` from ``lib/python2.7/`` in the environments directory.
+An easy way to get there is with the ``cdsitepackages`` command with the environment active, followed by ``cd ..``.
+To NOT use system site packages, simply create a file with that name again.

 Windows Notes
 ~~~~~~~~~~~~~